Skip to content

 These prompts are too vague, complex, or broad and should be avoided:

-❌ “Make a beautiful eCommerce website”
+❌ “Make a beautiful web application”

 ❌ “Design a modern-looking site that will appeal to my target audience”